-The George Hammond Award was created by the Pikes Peak Habitat for Humanity (PPHFH) Board of Directors in April 2018 to honor the legacy, extraordinary service and outstanding contributions of longtime volunteer George Hammond.
+The George Hammond Award was created by the Pikes Peak Habitat for Humanity Board of Directors in April 2018 to honor the legacy, extraordinary service and outstanding contributions of longtime volunteer George Hammond.

 George Hammond Homes

 The first George Hammond Home was built in 2018 (FY19).
-The build name and associated funding efforts surrounding it we've branded as such:
+We've branded the build name and associated funding efforts surrounding it as the 1st George Hammond Home – Honoring George Hammond.

 The Nomination Process